PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

 Uniform Subdivision
 ===================

 Applies a uniform refinement scheme to the coarse faces of a mesh.
+This is the most common solution employed to apply subdivision schemes to a control cage.
+The mesh converges closer to the limit surface with each iteration of the algorithm.

 .. image:: images/uniform.gif
    :align: center